 In Maryland, it is assumed that both the mother and the father have equal rights over the minor child.
 The law has not been framed in a manner that favors custody to be granted to one guardian and not the other.
 Though both are considered natural custodians of the minor child, it is the best interest factor that determines which guardian will be given custody of the child.
 The best interest of the child is an analysis made by the court to find out what is best for the child.
 Even in cases involving third parties like grandparents, the best interests of the child is the important factor that determines minor guardianship.
 A custody order can never be considered permanent as it keeps changing as per the change in circumstances.

 It was traditionally believed that guardianship of minor children should be granted to the mothers.
 However these days there is a change in the belief and it is now required that children should be raised by both guardians for children to achieve wholesome development.
-In some instances, mothers are able to prove that granting custody to them is in the best interests of the minor rather than an order of shared custody.
+In some instances, mothers are able to prove that granting custody to them is in the best interests of the minor rather than an order of shared Full Custody Attorney.

 Steps involved in Maryland child custody cases

 Following are some of the important steps in a minor guardianship case in Maryland.

 The parties generally meet at the court, where custody is filed.
 In this meeting, the dispute between them is found and various efforts are made to sort out the issue.
 Various efforts to resolve the problem include mediation, undertaking parenting courses, and other such efforts.

 Whether the pretrial settlement is possible

 The next step involves analyzing if a settlement is possible before the beginning of the trial.
 In this step, a judge helps the parties in reaching a settlement.
 At times, parties who were unable to reach a settlement even after mediation, arrive at a settlement in the presence of the judge.
 If all these efforts are unsuccessful, the judge and parties decide when the trial can begin.